-The Indian stock market is expected to open in the green as trends on SGX Nifty indicate a positive opening for the index in India with a 65 points gain.
+The Indian stock market is expected to open flat as trends on SGX Nifty indicate a cautious opening for the index in India with a 7 points loss.

 Stay tuned to Moneycontrol to find out what happens in the currency and equity markets today.
 We have collated a list of important headlines across news platforms which could impact Indian as well as international markets: